-Wish Lists: Many buyers go into the buying process with a wishlist for a new home in mind.
+Many buyers go into the buying process with a wishlist for a new home in mind.
 Some buyers request that their real estate agent find a home with a certain number of bedrooms and bathrooms.
-Buyers may also be looking for a home within a certain location or school district.
-Perhaps the buyer wants a home of a certain size or style with an extra room.
-Some clients may even have requests as specific as wanting a turnkey home with certain types of features already within their home, such as surround sound or soft close drawers and cabinets.
+Buyers in 2021 may also be looking for a home within a specific location or school district.
+Perhaps the buyer wants a house of a certain size or style with an extra room.
+Some clients may even have particular requests like wanting a turnkey home with certain types of features already within their home, such as surround sound or soft close drawers and cabinets.

 In most cases, when a realtor finds the house that their client wants that meets all of their wishlist criteria, the clients immediately put in an offer for the home.
 Sometimes, clients need something more than a home that completely matches their wishlist to make them fall in love with the property.
 What happens when a completely checked wishlist seems like it is not enough?
 It may be time to stage the home.

 Some home buyers go into the buying process with little imagination.
 That is why, with some clients, finding the right home may take much longer than expected.
 For clients who have difficulty visualizing themselves living in a home, staging the house will be effective.
 Although a home may meet a client’s wish list criteria, staging the home will help to build an emotional attachment to that property.
 Adding decorative or scented candles to the rooms of the home can make a difference.
 Also, adding flowers and linens can make the home seem cozier.
 Staging can also be done with actual furniture to make the home feel lived in.
 Understanding what it takes to sell a home is a bit more complicated than just showing a property to potential buyers and because of the emotional involvement that comes with real estate transactions, realtors need to step it up a notch.